|An El Paso, Texas native,

 of Mexico City, C.M.
 Mayo is a novelist, travel writer, poet,

-She is the author of the novel The Last Prince of the Mexican Empire, which was selected as one of the best books of 2009 by Library Journal.
-Her previous books include the widely-lauded travel memoir, Miraculous Air: Journey of a Thousand Miles through Baja California, the Other Mexico, and Sky Over El Nido, which won the Flannery O'Connor Award for Short Fiction.
+She is the author of Metaphysical Odyssey Into the Mexican Revolution: Francisco I. Madero and his Secret Book, Spiritist Manual.
+Her previous books include the novel The Last Prince of the Mexican Empire, which was selected as one of the best books of 2009 by Library Journal; the widely-lauded travel memoir, Miraculous Air: Journey of a Thousand Miles through Baja California, the Other Mexico, and Sky Over El Nido, which won the Flannery O'Connor Award for Short Fiction.

 Founding editor of Tameme, the bilingual Spanish/English) chapbook press, Mayo is also a translator of contemporary Mexican poetry and fiction.
 Her anthology of Mexican fiction in translation, Mexico: A Traveler's Literary Companion, was published by Whereabouts Press in March 2006.
-Her most recent translations include short works by stories by Agustín Cadena, Mónica Lavín, and the Spiritist Manual by Francisco I. Madero, leader of Mexico's Revolution of 1910.
+Her most recent literary translations include short works by stories by Agustín Cadena, Alvaro Enrigue, and Mónica Lavín.

 Mayo's stories, essays and poems have appeared in numerous anthologies and literary magazines, including Chelsea, Cenizo Journal, Creative Nonfiction, Kenyon Review, Literal, North American Review, Massachusetts Review, Paris Review, Southwest Review, Tin House and Witness, as well as the Los Angeles Times and Wall Street Journal.